spiral/docs/core/controllers.md

     return "This is controller response.";
 }
 ```
-To execute such action we are going to call `Core` directly:
+To execute such action we will call `Core` directly:
 ```php
 Core::getInstance()->callAction('Controllers\HomeController', 'action', ['name' => 'John']);
 ```